overlay-market/OIPs/notes/note-1.md

 What's even more interesting is these are simple trades that anyone should be able to participate in.
 We can code and propose strategies for [yearn vaults](https://github.com/iearn-finance/yearn-vaults) that accomplish this: one to earn yield on OVL and the other to earn yield on ETH.
 This ultimately stabilizes our system even more given TVL for yearn is on the order of [$500M - $1B](https://defipulse.com/yearn.finance) as of Feb 2021.

 The alternative would be to open source Python bots that anyone can run on their own servers, although gas costs here would be difficult.
 The benefit of proposing strategies for yearn would be community access to yield and the gas savings from aggregation of funds.

+## Considerations

+The risk of an OVL-ETH death spiral still exists when incorporating funding payments, even with a profitable portfolio for case 2.
+If there is complete loss of faith in OVL and the price collapses while shorts heavily outweigh longs on the OVL-ETH feed, there may be few traders willing to earn yield in OVL and thus take the long side of the trade, even though funding payments would be extremely profitable in OVL terms.
+Shorts could ultimately still win in the short term, mint more OVL, then cash out that OVL, suppressing the price more and having even more shorts win.

+We need to address risk mitigation strategies for this death spiral scenario in a separate note.